harishtrv/calculator/addition.md

 Given The calculator is on.
-When I type in "positive number" And I press "plus" And I type in "positive number" And I press "equals" and result going out of range.
+When I type in "positive number" And I press "plus" And I type in "positive number" And I press "equals" And result going out of range.
 Then I see the "out of range message" as the result.